 Use ourMORTGAGE REFINANCE CALCULATORto determine how much you can save by refinancing

-If you are paying PMI but you are not able to lower your mortgage rate by refinancing, then you should not refinance but you should request to have the PMI removed if your loan-to-value (LTV) ratio is less than 80%.
-In this scenario, your monthly payment decreases because you are no longer paying PMI but you do not incur the closing costs associated with refinancing.
-We provide a comprehensive overview of PMI and how to have PMI removed on FREEandCLEAR for you to review.
+If you are paying PMI but you are not able to lower your mortgage rate, then refinancing offers less of a financial benefit and may even cost you money, depending on your closing costs.
+Instead of refinancing, you should request to have the PMI removed when your loan-to-value (LTV) ratio falls below the required threshold as outlined in your loan documents, which is usually 78% to 80%.
+In this scenario, your monthly payment decreases because you stop paying PMI but you do not incur the costs associated with refinancing.

-The analysis is a little different for FHA loans because if you are paying FHA MIP, you are required to pay MIP over the life of your loan, regardless of your LTV ratio.
-In this case it may make sense for you to refinance your mortgage to remove the MIP even if you pay a slightly higher mortgage rate.
-The decision to refinance depends on your new mortgage rate and monthly payment, excluding the FHA MIP, and how long it takes you to break even, or recover your closing costs.
+This is why in addition to understanding how much money you save, it is important to determine how long it takes you to break even, or recover your closing costs.
 A good rule of thumb is that you should break even within six months of refinancing.
-For example, if you pay $1,800 in closing costs, you should save at least $300 per month on your new mortgage payment to justify the cost of refinancing.
+For example, if you pay $1,800 in total closing costs, you should save at least $300 per month on your new mortgage payment, including the savings from eliminating mortgage insurance, to justify the cost of refinancing

 $1,800 (closing costs) / $300 (monthly savings) = 6 months to recover closing costs

 The final point to keep in mind is, if possible, we recommend that you not increase your mortgage balance significantly when you refinance, so you should consider paying for closing costs out of pocket instead of adding them to your loan amount.
 Also, if you have any funds remaining in an impound or escrow account on your current loan, you may be able to apply those funds to help pay your refinance costs.